Most leaking hot water heater problems are caused by plumbing connections, parts, or valves leaking.

 If you are not sure which breaker controls the unit, shut off all of the breakers or the main breaker.

-Remove both access panels and the plastic safety shield.
+Remove the top access panel and the plastic safety shield.
+Check to be sure electrical power is off.

 If you have a leak around an element, and your water heater is not to old, you could try to tighten it.